SCE +12.9% | PPA deadline: Jul 4, 2026. Lock your rate now ↓

 What if I sell my house?

-Didn't the solar tax credit expire?
+What about the solar tax credit?

 Why do I need a battery?